JustCallMeDHoffryn/FFXI-Free-SW-Distro/Almanac/README.md

 - FishByZone.lua
 - Rods.lua

-Please take the time to read the manual.
+Please take the time to read the [manual]